 Infrastructure as Code is not just for advanced engineers.
 It is a powerful concept that can help you be more efficient, avoid mistakes, and grow your skills.
 By learning it early, you will be in a strong position as your responsibilities grow.

-At Exodata, we work with teams of all sizes to adopt these practices in a way that is secure, scalable, and aligned with their business goals.
+At Exodata, we work with teams of all sizes to adopt these practices through our managed IT services in a way that is secure, scalable, and aligned with their business goals.
 Whether you are just starting or looking to build more advanced environments, we are here to help.

 Your journey into IT starts with understanding the tools that power the modern cloud—and Infrastructure as Code is one of the most important.